3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ### IMPORTANT UPDATE!!
 Now that the "Buster" branch has been removed from all online mirrors these update commands below will fail due to this old & outdated system being discontiued, you will not be able to run these commands.
 You will get a 404 error.
 So skip this section & move on.

+If you want to do this anyway you have to modify your package list.
+This also has the advantage that you are now also able to install plugins.

+sudo nano /etc/apt/sources.list

+and replace the spurces with these four:

+deb http://deb.debian.org/debian buster main contrib non-free deb http://deb.debian.org/debian buster-updates main contrib non-free deb http://archive.debian.org/debian buster-backports main contrib non-free deb http://security.debian.org/debian-security/ buster/updates main contrib non-free

 I HOPE YOU MADE A BACKUP OR CLONE!!!!
 ```
 sudo apt-get update